The ABCs of Going from Point A to Point B in Vancouver

 It does rains frequently during all other months, but rarely so hard that you can’t walk wherever you’re going and enjoy the outdoors.
 For a few years while growing up in Vancouver, I didn’t even own a rain jacket!

-✓ Do keep in mind that Vancouver is tiny
+✓ Keep in mind that Vancouver is tiny

 People who visit Vancouver are always surprised by how compact the city is.

 To walk from one extreme corner of downtown to the other only takes forty minutes.
 And it’s mostly flat.
-So if you’re in the middle of downtown (like we recommended in tip #3), nothing is more than an easy twenty-minute walk away.
+So if you’re in the middle of downtown nothing is more than an easy twenty-minute walk away.

 ✗ Don’t rent a car